 Celldex to Participate in Upcoming November Investor Conferences

-HAMPTON, N.J., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Celldex Therapeutics, Inc. CLDX today announced that management will participate in fireside chats at the following investor conferences in November:
+/EIN News/ -- HAMPTON, N.J., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Celldex Therapeutics, Inc. (NASDAQ:CLDX) today announced that management will participate in fireside chats at the following investor conferences in November:

 - Guggenheim 4th Annual Immunology and Neurology Conference on Monday, November 14, 2022 at 2:10 p.m.
 ET